bellati/dbt-vscode-extension/README.md

 Expected result:

-- VS Code suggests available source table names
+- VS Code suggests source table entries from the manifest
 - inserted completions preserve whether you typed `'` or `"`
 - selecting a table inserts the full form, for example `source('jaffle_shop', 'customers')`
 - if you backspace while editing the current source text, suggestions should reopen automatically